dantaeyoung/terralibrary/README.md

 - **this is not a novelty, but part of real life.** I want to use this on a regular basis; for it to be really meaningful.

 ## ideas
-- [ ] web interface for editing & printing chunks of code. like dynamicland's wall of code.
+- [ ] web interface for editing & printing chunks of code. like dynamicland's operating system wall.